Most Scenic Drives in Australia – If you are visiting Australia, there are some drives that you absolutely must try.

 No matter how much time you have in Sydney, you’ll want to stay longer.

-Climb the Sydney Harbour Bridge, take a tour of the Opera House, and wander through the Botanic Gardens.
+Climb the Sydney Harbor Bridge, take a tour of the Opera House, and wander through the Botanic Gardens.

-Go surfing, lie around on Bondi Beach, or take in the sights at Darling Harbour.
+Go surfing, lie around on Bondi Beach, or take in the sights at Darling Harbor.

 Find a bargain in the markets, taste the best international cuisines, and find out more about Sydney’s fascinating past in museums and galleries.